kevinwheeler/thecarrot/README.md

+##This section is for comments that weren't part of the repo when it was originally cloned from the heroku nodejs scaffold

-Note I use a nested repo.
+#NOTE I use a nested repo.
 I cloned the backbone git repo into this repo.
+#NOTE: Remember to only use release commits.
+Building releases is a pain, so I only build and commit the dist files during release commits.

+## Currently, everything below this line came with the heroku nodejs scaffold.

 # node-js-getting-started